 Undertakings and associations of undertakings condemned by the board for violating articles 4 and 6 of the Competition Law may be given administrative fines of up to 10 per cent of their Turkish turnover generated in the financial year preceding the date of the fining decision (or, if this is not calculable, in the financial year nearest the date of the fining decision).
 Employees or members of the executive bodies of the undertakings or association of undertakings that had a determining effect on the creation of the violation would also be fined up to 5 per cent of the fine imposed on the undertaking or association of undertaking.
 The Competition Board may also order structural or behavioural remedies, or both, to protect competition and restore it to its state before the violation.
+The

-The Competition Authority launched approximately 330 investigations in the past 20 years.
-The sectors that are most investigated include: transportation; nutrition; agriculture; food and beverages; construction materials and pharmaceuticals and healthcare services or products.
+Competition Authority launched approximately 350 investigations in the past 20 years.
+The sectors that are most investigated include:

+- transportation;

+- nutrition:

+- agriculture;

+- · food and beverages;

+- · construction materials;

+- pharmaceuticals and healthcare services or products; and

+- information and communication technologies.